 “Duck Face”, also known as “Myspace Face”, is a pejorative term for a facial expression made by pressing one’s lips together into the shape of a duck’s bill.
-It is often associated with self-gratuitous photos of teenage girls posted on social networking sites like Myspace and Facebook.
+It is often associated with selfies of teenage girls posted on social networking sites like Myspace and Facebook.

 The trend of Duck Face photos can be attributed to the emergence of social networking profiles, most notably with the launch of MySpace in 2003 and its rise to mainstream popularity in July 2005.
 Myspace users could create profiles including biographical information and photographs of themselves, many of which exhibited the facial expression that eventually became known as the “duck face.”
 On May 13th, 2006, the first Urban Dictionary definition for “myspace face” was submitted by user Crohnser, which described the female version of the expression as a combination of pouty eyes and pursed lips (shown below).
 On September 13th, an Urban Dictionary definition for “duck face” was submitted by user Mair Mair, which defined the mannerism as a two-lipped pout.

 In November of 1979, a Little Feat album titled “Down On The Farm” was released, which featured a picture of a female duck wearing red lipstick on the cover (shown left).
 An episode for the television comedy series Full House that aired on October 13th, 1989 included a student who was nicknamed “Duckface” for making the pursed-lips facial expression.
 In the 2001 film Zoolander, the protagonist’s trademark “Blue Steel” look (shown right) has been frequently compared to the duck face.